rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 With all that's going on in the world you'd be forgiven for forgetting that as of today, it has been five years since we released 1.0 in 2015!
-Rust has changed a lot these past five years, so we wanted reflect back on all of our contributors' work since the stabilization of the language.
+Rust has changed a lot these past five years, so we wanted to reflect back on all of our contributors' work since the stabilization of the language.

 Rust is a general purpose programming language empowering everyone to build